Use these tips to maximize revenue at your next fundraising auction.

 Hybrid auction

 Hybrid auctions are a great way to engage in-person and virtual attendees at the same time.
-However, hybrid auctions do require more careful planning since you are designing two experiences.
-Here’s how you can keep your hybrid auction engaging for everyone:
+However, hybrid auctions can require more careful planning since you are executing two experiences.
+Keep your hybrid auction engaging for everyone with these tips:

 • Similar to virtual events, use gamification tools to keep attendees motivated.